googleapis/google-cloud-python/packages/google-cloud-automl/README.rst

 Deprecated Python Versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Python == 2.7.

-Python 2.7 support will be removed on January 1, 2020.
+The last version of this library compatible with Python 2.7 is google-cloud-automl==1.0.1.

 Mac/Linux